 I wish LELO had asked me to test out the Mona Wave before it was released, because I think it has the potential to be a fantastic vibrator with some improvements.
 Obviously, the sound needs to go, and I wish it could move faster and possibly more than 30 degrees.
 If it had a motion function that had a sort of unpredictable, erratic movement so you didn’t know what was coming (like a real finger)–that’d be even better.

 As is though, I don’t recommend dropping $179 on it.
 Sure, it can make me come–but its sound is a constant annoyance, and I don’t want my orgasms mixed with frustration.
 If it was as strong as Mona and wasn’t so damn loud, I’d probably recommend getting it over regular Mona because why not have the option of masturbating with a robot finger?
-And hello, just look at the gorgeous blue one!1 And if it moved more and faster, maybe I could forgive its awful sound.
+And hello, just look at the gorgeous blue one! ((I didn’t get my choice of color.))
+And if it moved more and faster, maybe I could forgive its awful sound.
 But since it’s loud and doesn’t give me what I want, I’ll rarely use it.
 Unless LELO fixes some of the issues I’ve mentioned, I’m staying loyal to regular Mona.

 I should disclaim here that I’m not a huge fan of regular Mona’s shape for g-spot stimulation, so there’s a chance you might love the Mona Wave’s motion even though I don’t.
 If you don’t need a lot of movement or speed for g-spot stimulation and think you can get over the noise, go for it.
 If the sound makes you so frustrated that you throw it against the wall though, I’ll have to say I told you so.